-Truth be told, butterscotch in its original form is a crunchy candy, but using original proportions means that it is too bitter when cooked long enough to set up nice and crunchy.
-Check out my butterscotch hard candy recipe for a more modern flavor profile in crunchy form.
+Truth be told, butterscotch in its original form is a crunchy candy, but using original proportions means that it ends up too bitter when cooked long enough to set up nice and crunchy.

-I am thrilled you are here to learn how to make this chewy butterscotch candy.
+I am thrilled you are here to learn how to make this chewy version of a classic candy.
 Butterscotch is one of my favorite flavors, and I’m guessing you’re here because it’s one of your favorites, too!

 Why Chewy and Not Crunchy?